cwyatt29/Cyrus_Wyatt_Engineering_4_Notebook/README.md

 [code](https://github.com/cwyatt29/Cyrus_Wyatt_Engineering_4_Notebook/blob/main/raspberry-pi/Crash%20Avoidance/Crash%20Avoidance%20Part%202)
 ### Reflection
 I learned how to round values which is very useful and I wish that I had learned it sooner.
 This makes if statements so much easier and also makes it easy to look at data and read it.
+I also learned more about F strings which let us print things more easily.
+I had a refresher on and and or statements and when the right time to use them is.

 ## Raspberry_Pi_Assignment_Template
 ### Assignment Description